 For B2B businesses, however, it is a little different.
 As a business owner talking to other business owners, your language needs to be personal in helping them find solutions to industry challenges.
 The language is also a little more specific to B2B and each particular industry.

-As you can see in the B2B samples below from Neil Patel in our own inbox, these emails have a very familiar tone and get right to the point with specific language and resources targeting the challenges faced by businesses.
+As you can see in the B2B samples above and below from Neil Patel in our own inbox, these emails have a very familiar tone and get right to the point with specific language and resources targeting the challenges faced by businesses.
 If you want to explore more of his tips on top performing drip campaigns, click this link, or explore more examples here.

 Email is the preferred source of business communication for 72 percent of consumers.